 - Brunel has joined the Open Library of Humanities’ Library Partnership Subsidy system.
 The Open Library of the Humanities is a charitable organisation dedicated to the publication of open access scholarship with publication costs covered by a consortium of academic libraries, not author-facing article processing charges (APCs).
 It is likely that they will support Monographs in the future.

-- Knowledge Unlatched is another initiative aimed at making monographs more widely available, but through deals struck with traditional publishers, who for a fee paid by subscribing bodies agree to make an agreed tranche of their monographs open access.
+- Knowledge Unlatched is another initiative aimed at making monographs more widely available, through deals struck with traditional publishers, who for a fee paid by subscribing bodies agree to make an agreed tranche of their monographs open access.
 We last committed funding to this initiative in 2015.

 - Hybrid model.
 The book is freely available online and print copies are sold only to cover the costs of print circulation only.